snowme34/projects.snowme34.com/README.md

 ## Changes From Fork

-1. use CI/CD, not script, to deploy (resulting in clean project structure and deployment)
+1. use CI/CD, not script, to deploy (resulting in clean project structure and easier deployment)
 2. support uppercase tags
 3. support longer description and more tags for each project
 4. improve responsive project display
 5. fix hard-coded directory path
-6. add regex escape for search (did not support c++)
+6. add regex escape for search (did not support strings like "c++")
-7. add time to details
+7. display time to details
 8. remove loading vendor.bundle.js
 9. add favicon
 10. add more colors